GeRmAnImAl/Group1HRMSAPP/src/main/README.md

 hosted on AWS so there is no need to create an instance on your own machine.

+## User Account Creation
+User accounts are dynamically created when a new employee is created.
+The convention used

+to create the username and password for the new account is:

+**User Name:** firstname.lastname
+**Password:** Password + employee ID

+## User Persistance
+The application will know always know what user is logged in and can retrieve the employee that

+the user is associated with.
+This functionality is necessary for the time off request feature as well

+as features planned for the future.

+## Time Off Request Functionality
+Any user with an employee ID can create a time off request.
+Only the assigned manager for the

+employee the time off request is assigned to can approve or reject the request.
+Only the employee

+assigned to the time off request can cancel the time off request.
+Currently, all users can view all

+created time off requests.

 # Implement Two Patterns
 ## AJ Germani
 I chose to implement the Observer OOP Design Pattern using the Manager and TimeOffRequest